Implement Event tracking with Matomo

 -

-- For this example, you can use All Email Links as the trigger Name.
+- Configure the options as required.
+10. For this example, use All Email Links as the trigger Name.

-- To limit the trigger so that it specifically targets email links, you’ll need to add a few details to the Only trigger when (optional) section.
+To limit the trigger so that it specifically targets email links, include additional details to the Only trigger when (optional) section.
 These steps will make sure only email links are counted:

 - Select Click Destination URL in the first field